-Read each of the following fifteen problems carefully.
-Answer all parts to each problem.
+Read each of the following fifteen questions carefully.
+Answer all the questions.

 Time limit: 4 hours.
 Begin immediately.